nickaps/CDataStructures/README.md

 such as setting dangling pointers to NULL after freeing memory.

-This has all been part of the learning process of coming back to my alraedy quite shaky knowledge of the C programming language.
+This has all been part of the learning process of coming back to my already quite shaky knowledge of the C programming language.